 Cooking Surface Area

 It’s important to consider how many people you plan to cook for in any given setting.
-Many of the smaller, portable fire pits are only suitable to cook for about 4 people, which would make things tough if you needed to grill burgers for a party of 12.
-Obviously, if you hope to have your fire pit grill be the centerpiece of your back patio, you should opt for a bigger size that will accomodate the party size you’d like.
+Many of the smaller, portable fire pits are only suitable for cooking for about 4 people, which would make things tough if you needed to grill burgers for a party of 12.
+Obviously, if you hope to have your fire pit grill be the centerpiece of your back patio, you should opt for a bigger size that will accommodate the party size you’d like.

 Cooking Grate Adjustability